driescroons/pling-react/README.md

 ## 👉 Implementation

 Implemeting it is quite easy.
-First install it.
+First install it:

 ```
 yarn add pling
 ```

-Import the package
+Import the package:

 ```
 import notify from "pling";
 ```

-Copy and paste the following where you'd like to log something.
+Copy and paste the following where you'd like to log something:

 ```
  await notify({